mynameisrufus/dotfiles/README.markdown

 ### Acknowledgements

-Thanks to Ryan Bates for the Rakefile and general idea.
+Thanks to [Ryan Bates]( http://github.com/ryanb/dotfiles) for the Rakefile code and [James Sadler](http://github.com/freshtonic/dotfiles) for the pathogen and bundle ideas.